shyndman/lmnop-transcribe/memory-bank/progress.md

 ## Evolution of Project Decisions

+-   Decision to deploy as a user systemd service for background execution.
+-   Refinement of the systemd service file `ExecStart` command based on `WorkingDirectory` behavior.
+-   Development of an installation script to automate service deployment, including idempotency for stopping the service.
 -   Initial focus on a single-process asyncio architecture.
 -   Debugging revealed event loop blocking due to audio recording.
 -   Attempted non-blocking file writing as a potential solution (did not resolve the issue).